wx02shi/tictactoe/README.md

 # Tic Tac Toe

-An overdone command-line tic-tac-toe game.
+A command-line tic-tac-toe game, which implements the Observer design pattern.

-Implements the Observer design pattern.
+(I won't hesitate to say that it can be done easier with other languages lol)